Bluffton Premises Liability Lawyer

 Even a dog breed with no reputation for being vicious can cause significant bodily injury, especially if the victim is a young child.
 A Bluffton premises liability lawyer may be able to help the injured party recover compensation for their injuries, due to the “strict liability” dog bite statute.

-The Types of Visitors in Bluffton
+What are the Types of Visitors in Premises Liability?

 Those who visit a business establishment like a store or restaurant are owed the highest level of care by the property owner, who must actively look out for and address potential dangers.